Water leaks

 Maintenance and care of seals:

-• Lack of maintenance, lack of maintenance or improper maintenance
+• Lack of maintenance, inadequate maintenance or improper maintenance

 • Using the wrong materials

-• Severe contamination of the vehicle can seriously impair the functioning of the water drain channels, as well as the rubber seals.
+• Heavy contamination of the vehicle can seriously impair the functioning of the water drainage channels and rubber seals.

 Factors depending on the service life: